m4um4u1/desec-ddns/README.md

 - **Container won't start**: Ensure all required environment variables are set
 - **DNS not updating**: Check your DESEC_TOKEN has proper permissions
-- **IP detection issues**: The tool has built-in failover between multiple IP providers
+- **IP detection issues**: The tool has built-in failover between multiple IP providers.
+  You can adjust retry attempts with `MAX_RETRIES` environment variable

 ## License

 MIT